Abhishek-Dobliyal/HackerNewz/README.md

 ## Usage

-- Open Terminal/ Command Prompt, then navigate to the `frontend` directory and type in:
+- Open Terminal/ Command Prompt, then navigate to the `project` directory and type in:

 ```bash
 npm run serve